 The lesser saphenous vein is smaller in size compared to the GSV.
 Blood transportation to the popliteal vein and the lateral surface of the leg is carried out by the lesser saphenous vein.

 Among venous diseases, superficial venous insufficiencies are quite common.
 When a vein’s walls and valves are damaged due to inflammatory processes superficial vein disease occurs.
 Your quality of life will suffer and health risks will increase if venous diseases are left untreated.
 Vein disease can also lead to the development of blood clots, skin changes, and ulceration.

 Failure of the valves in the superficial veins disrupts the regular one-directional blood flow.
 The flow of blood, therefore, can flow backward and cause blood to pool in the veins.
-Disturbed blood circulation can lead to potential skin discoloration, ulcers, blood clots, or varicosities.
+Disturbed blood circulation can lead to potential skin discolouration, ulcers, blood clots, or varicosities.

 What Are Deep Veins?

 As the name suggests, Deep Veins are located deep inside your body.
 Deep veins are larger, especially when compared to the Superficial Veins.
 Deep veins sit beside an artery with the same name and run through the muscles of the thigh and calf.

 The seven Deep Veins in the lower limbs include:

 - Profunda Femoris

 - Posterior Tibial